jchannon/httphound/README.md

 # httphound

-A working example of a an API returning HAL+JSON and a client consuming it.
+A working example of a an API returning HAL+JSON media type and a client consuming it.

 ## Usage